dayton-outar/glif/algos/js/README.md

 # Data Structures and Algorithms in JavaScript

+A few code snippets from _Data Structures and Algorithms with JavaScript by Michael McMillan_ and _JavaScript Data Structures and Algorithms by Sammie Bae_ are found [here](./structures/).

 Most of the problems found in this folder were sourced from,

 1. [Codility](https://app.codility.com/programmers/)